-The rear of the side windows swings open.
+The rear of each side window swings open.

 To open, push the latch forward to release it, then swing the window outward.
 Press the center of the latch to secure the window in the open position.

 Power Rear Quarter Windows